AliBailoun234/Stock-analysis/README.md

 ### Results
 	Stock perfomance in 2018 was better than 2017
-Nearly all (10 / 12) stocks out performed themselves in 2018 over 2017.
-Only tickers (RUN) and (TERP) had lesser returns in 2018 than in 2017.
+Nearly all (10 / 12) stocks out performed themselves in 2017 over 2018.
+Only tickers (RUN) and (TERP) had lesser returns in 2017 than in 2018.
+This might indicate that, perhaps, the overall economy, or atleast the selected sector, had faced a decline and recession in 2018.
+If we were to focus solely on "DQ" Ticker, as selected through module 2, we would see that it faced a huge decline on return from 2017 to 2018.

 The same code was used to analyze both 2017 and 2018 years, in both the original and refactored scripts.